nickbax/hermes/readme.md

 ## Motivation
 We needed a simple way to send encrypted messages to an Ethereum address.
 Crypto users are already accustomed to storing private keys for their address.
-We wanted a way for the recipient to be able to easily destroy all messages they received, without having to destroy their private key.
+We wanted a way for the recipient to be able to easily destroy all messages they received, without having to destroy their Ethereum private key.
-With this scheme, the recipient can store their passwords on paper or in a password manager and periodically rotate to a new password when old messages are no longer needed.
+With this scheme, the recipient can store their secret key on paper or in a password manager and periodically rotate to a new secret key when old messages are no longer needed.

 We added an optional message hashing scheme which allows for verification of the sent message by a third party.

 ## How It Works

 1. **Key Generation**
-    - The recipient enters their chosen password
+    - The recipient generates a strong random secret messaging key
-    - Their wallet signs a special message: `Generate encryption key for: {password}`
+    - Their wallet signs a special message: `Generate encryption key for: {secret key}`
-    - The signature is hashed to create a deterministic private key
+    - The signature is hashed to create a deterministic encryption key
-    - This private key generates the public key that senders will use
+    - This encryption key generates the public key that senders will use

 2. **Encryption**
    - Sender uses recipient's public key to encrypt a message
-   - Uses AES-256-GCM with an ephemeral key for perfect forward secrecy
+   - Uses AES-256-GCM with an ephemeral key for perfect forward secrecy when secret keys are rotated frequently
    - Messages are padded to standard sizes (64, 128, 256, 512, 1024, or 2048 bytes) to prevent length analysis
    - Optional: Can include a salted hash for message verification

 3. **Decryption**
-   - Recipient needs both their Ethereum wallet and original password to decrypt
+   - Recipient needs both their Ethereum wallet and original secret key to decrypt
    - If verification was enabled, recipient gets a salt they can reveal to prove message contents

 4. **Verification (Optional)**